-Oral health plays a vital role in the overall well-being of a person.
+Oral health and good oral hygiene play a vital role in the overall well-being of a person.

 Many people may have the misconception that all forms of dental treatment are painful and will tend to neglect their oral health.
 With new approaches to dental treatment and multidisciplinary care, dental treatment has transformed the perception of many patients as the whole experience can be made more comfortable and pleasant.
 Read on to find out more about a patient’s oral health journey.